اثر منابع کودی نیتروژن بر رشد، عملکرد و توانایی تحمل رقابتی کینوا (Chenopodium quinoa Willd) در تراکم های مختلف تاج خروس (Amaranthus retroflexus)

 • Azam Mehregannia

-• Seyed Abdolreza Kazemeini
+• S.A.
+Kazemeini

-Department of Plant Production and Genetics, School of Agriculture, Shiraz University, Shiraz, Iran.
+Department of Plant Production and Genetics, School of Agriculture, Shiraz University, Shiraz, Iran

 چکیده [English]

-Introduction: Quinoa (Chenopodium quinoa L.) is a highly nutritional seed crop from the Andean region with huge genetic variability, enabling its cultivation across a wide range of environmental conditions.
+Quinoa (Chenopodium quinoa L.) is a highly nutritional seed crop from the Andean region with huge genetic variability, enabling its cultivation across a wide range of environmental conditions.
 The area and production under quinoa in the world in 2020 was 189000 ha with 175000 tonnes production.
 There is some evidence for allelopathic activity of quinoa and this potential could be probably used in terms of integrated weed management.
 Agronomic practices such as nitrogen fertilization influence weed emergence, growth and competition in a crop.
 Nevertheless, despite the numerous studies on new and promising crops globally, there is a clear lack of information on the combined effect of weed density and nitrogen fertilizer sources on quinoa crop.
 Therefore, the purpose of this study was to evaluate the effects of nitrogen fertilizer sources and red root pigweed densities on growth, yield and competitive ability of quinoa (Chenopodium quinoa Willd).
 This information could be helpful for the overall development of crop and weed management strategies in quinoa crop.

-Materials and Methods: In order to evaluate the effect of nitrogen fertilizer sources on growth, yield and competitive ability of quinoa in red root pigweed densities, a field study carried out during 2021 growing season in research farm of School of Agriculture, Shiraz University.
-The experiment was conducted in a split-plot based on a randomized complete block design with 3 replications.
-Nitrogen fertilizer sources (control, urea, sulfur coated urea and ammonium nitrate) were assigned to main plots and density of red root pigweed at 6 levels (0, 5, 10, 15, 20 and 25 plants m-2) to the sub-plots.
-The 2-meter square from each plot were harvested to determine quinoa traits, as well as weed traits.
-The quinoa traits included plant height, leaf area index, number of grain per plant, 1000 grain weight, grain yield, biological yield and harvest index.
-Plants were oven-dried at 75 C for 72 h to determine seed yield.
-Weeds were harvested from a 2 m2 area in each plot to determine plant height, shoot height, panicle length and leaf area index.
-Data were analyzed using SAS v.
+A field study was conducted during the 2021 growing season at the research farm of the School of Agriculture, Shiraz University, to assess the impact of nitrogen fertilizer sources on the growth, yield, and competitive ability of quinoa in the presence of red root pigweed at different densities.
+The experiment was set up in a split-plot design with nitrogen fertilizer sources (control, urea, sulfur-coated urea, and ammonium nitrate) assigned to the main plots, and red root pigweed densities (0, 5, 10, 15, 20, and 25 plants per square meter) assigned to the sub-plots.
+There were three replications of each treatment.
+For the quinoa traits and weed traits, a 2-meter square area was harvested from each plot.
+Quinoa traits included plant height, leaf area index, number of grains per plant, 1000 grain weight, grain yield, biological yield, and harvest index.
+The quinoa plants were dried in an oven at 75°C for 72 hours to determine seed yield.
+Weeds were also harvested from a 2 m2 area in each plot to measure plant height, shoot height, panicle length, and leaf area index.
+The collected data were analyzed using SAS v.
 9.1 software (SAS Institute 2003).
-When significant differences were observed among treatments, mean comparisons were made using Duncan's multiple range tests (P < 0.05).
+When significant differences were found among treatments, mean comparisons were performed using Duncan's multiple range tests at a significance level of P < 0.05.

-Conclusion: The application of sulfur coated urea led to a higher quinoa yield compared to using control.
+The application of sulfur coated urea led to a higher quinoa yield compared to using control.
 However, weed competition was greater with urea fertilization in comparison with sulfur coated urea fertilizer.
 In addition, most weeds are highly responsive to soil N, so the application of all fertilizer types should be carefully considered to reduce the competitive advantage of weeds over crops.

-Acknowledgements: We would like to thank the School of Agriculture, Shiraz University for their support, cooperation, and assistance throughout this research.
+We would like to thank the School of Agriculture, Shiraz University for their support, cooperation, and assistance throughout this research.

 کلیدواژهها [English]

-• Keywords: Ability to withstand competition
+• Ability to withstand competition

 • Leaf area index